 Few things are worse than feeling powerless.
-Sometimes we’re betrayed by those with whom we were once close.
-Sometimes our own bodies betray us.
-Sometimes we fail to act on our own behalf.
-Whatever the cause, when we feel we cannot have an impact on the world around us, or that we can’t save those we love from pain and anguish related to our own situation, it’s just crushing.
+Sometimes we’re betrayed by someone we thought was a friend, sometimes our own bodies betray us, and sometimes we fail to act on our own behalf.
+Whatever the cause, when we feel we do not have an impact on the world around us, or that we can’t save those we love from pain and anguish related to our own situation, it’s just crushing.

-The truth is, we are not in control of anything except how we respond to what we’re given.
-We’re certainly not in control of circumstances.
-And you may have noticed you can’t control what other people will do or say or want or need, nor is that ever your job.
-Sometimes the repercussions are devastating, and yet, we always have some power.
+The truth is, we are not in control of anything except how we respond to what we’re given; we’re certainly not in control of circumstances.
+You may have noticed you can’t control what other people will do or say or want or need, nor is that ever your job.
+Sometimes the repercussions are devastating, and yet we always have some power.
 If you’re at the mercy of someone else, whether that someone be an ex, a family member, a judge, or your own internal demon, the key is always compassion for yourself.
-This human experience is incredible, and wildly interesting, but I don’t believe anyone would argue that it’s an easy gig.
+This human experience is incredible and wildly interesting, but I don’t believe anyone would argue that it’s easy.

-We arrive here, and our parents have whatever tools thy have to love us and nurture us.
+We arrive here, and our parents have whatever tools they have to love us and nurture us.
 We arrive here, and some of us have a cozy and safe roof over our heads, and others of us never feel safe.
-So right off the bat, it’s not a level playing field.
-Then, we have unknown expiration dates.
-It’s not like you can count on living to one hundred.
-It’s not like you can take tomorrow for granted (although we do it all the time).
-And every single person you know and love is in the same boat.
-So if you want to deny your vulnerability, have at it, but it’s still a reality.
+Right off the bat, it’s not a level playing field.
+Then, we have unknown expiration dates; it’s not like you can count on living to one hundred, it’s not like you can take tomorrow for granted (although we do it all the time).
+Every single person you know and love is in the same boat, so if you want to deny your vulnerability, have at it, but it’s still a reality.

 Here are other things—so many people struggle to be happy in the face of all this.
 Most people take a good twenty to thirty years just to have a sense of what they might most like to do with their time.
 The majority of people in our culture run down paths that are supposed to lead to happiness, but don’t.
 As a society, we’re taught the mantra of “survival of the fittest” at an early age, and we grow up thinking we’re supposed to compete with each other, which doesn’t tend to engender happiness for other people’s good fortunes.
 So we breed an environment of envy and despair.
 Also, we do a woefully inadequate job of teaching what it means to love ourselves, and others.
 We have crazy notions about love that lead to disappointment and ridiculous expectations.